 Now, let us try to understand these letters in more detail.
 So let us get started!

 Understanding What is Conditional Offer Letter

-Once you start applying to all the universities, the waiting period, before you receive an offer letter is a test of patience and can surely be overwhelming!
+Once you start applying to all the universities, the waiting period before you receive an offer letter is a test of patience and can surely be overwhelming!
 Nonetheless, once you have received that letter, that fruit of patience is oh so sweet!
-However, it is important for you to check first whether the offer which you have received is a conditional or an unconditional offer letter.
+However, it is important for you to check first whether the offer you have received is a conditional or an unconditional offer letter.
 Now, if you are wondering, what is a conditional offer letter then read on.

 Universities around the world might have their own unique set of requirements that you would need to comply with.
 That said, many universities can send you a conditional offer letter, which can also be termed as a “restrictive offer letter.”
 This states that the university is interested in accepting you as their student, however, you will need to satisfy certain conditions before getting your unconditional/final offer letter.
 Don’t worry, a conditional offer letter might seem a little daunting, but it also means that you would certainly be able to study at your dream university once you are able to successfully meet all the requirements.
-So, what are some of the requirements that universities typically ask students to fulfill?
+So, what are some of the requirements that universities typically ask students to fulfil?

 Types Of Conditions That You May Need To Fulfill

 When a university provides you with a conditional offer letter, they would also clearly state what types of conditions you would need to meet before you could receive your final offer letter.
 These conditions are generally divided between Academic conditions and Language conditions.